opensearch-project/opensearch-php/RELEASING.md

 This project follows [semantic versioning](https://semver.org/spec/v2.0.0.html).
 Backwards-incompatible changes always result in a new major version and will __never__ be backported.
 Small improvements and features will be backported to a new minor version (e.g. `1.1`).
 Security fixes will be backported to a new patch version (e.g. `1.0.1`).

-Here are the commands we typically run to backport changes to release branches:
+To backport a change automatically, please refer to [backports](MAINTAINERS.md/#backports).
+To manually backport changes to release branches, here are the commands we typically run:

 1. Checkout the target release branch and pull the latest changes from `upstream`.
 In the examples below, our target release branch is `1.x`.